Thursday, April 17, 2025

 About the author

-Connect with Whitney
+Connect with Maura

 Be sure to check the sidebar for all of my current giveaways!

-Congratulations Adele
+Congratulations Kathleen

-My thoughts about First Wife's Shadow ~~
+My thoughts about Barely Visible ~~

 (I love to note the first lines of the books I'm reading.
 First lines can really grab a reader's attention and I love seeing where the author takes the reader after their first lines.)